freenas/freenas-docs/userguide/storage.rst

 * An encryption re-key invalidates all encryption and recovery keys as well as an existing passphrase.

-* Using the recovery key to import an encrypted pool invalidates the existing encryption key and passphrase for that pool.
+* Using a recovery key file to import an encrypted pool invalidates the existing encryption key and passphrase for that pool. %brand% generates a new encryption key for the imported pool, but a new passphrase must be created before the pool can be locked.

 * Creating or changing a passphrase invalidates any existing recovery key.